nilcm10/md_membrane_env/practical/README.md

 ```
 $ python ../files/plot_xvg.py equi1.xvg
 ```

 It outputs a PNG image on the same location where the .XVG file is.
 See how the different variables change along time until stabilized.

 #### Production

 Now we're ready to send the calculation.
-We're going to do a 1 ns long unbiased MD simulation.
+We're going to do a 100 ns long unbiased MD simulation.

 ```
 $ gmx grompp -f mdp/prod.mdp -r system_equi3.gro -c system_equi3.gro -p system_GMX.top -o system_prod.tpr -n index.ndx -maxwarn 1
 $ gmx mdrun -deffnm system_prod -v
 ```

 Okay, so you're going to notice that this is going to take too long to finish.
-That's why we're not going to wait until it's finished.
+That's why we're not going to wait until it's done.
 You can get the output in the shared OneDrive link provided at the begining of the class.

 #### Analysis